-As at December 31, 2022, the Company's financial instruments consisted of cash, accounts receivable, accounts payable and accrued liabilities and income taxes payable.
-Cash, accounts receivable, accounts payable and accrued liabilities are measured at amortized cost and their fair values approximate carrying values.
+As at December 31, 2023, the Company's financial instruments consisted of cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities, and income taxes payable, which are measured at amortized cost and their fair values approximate carrying values.

-The Company's financial instruments are exposed to certain financial risks, including credit risk, liquidity risk, currency risk, interest rate risk and capital management risk.
+The Company's financial instruments are exposed to certain financial risks, including credit risk, liquidity risk, currency risk, interest rate risk and capital management risk which are described in further detail below.